CrescentRR/GoARacle/README.md

 -When you find a report, click on the corresponding button.
 Pass the anti-cheat test to replace the button's text with your hint.

+-When you start your run, look at Jiminey's Journal to see if there are any Reports.
+Any reports gotten from Critical Mode bonuses or the Garden of Remembrance have the location "Critical Rewards and Garden", located at the end of the location list.

 ## Understanding the hints

 -Each hint has a similar format, barring "Path of Light": "[Person] recommends looking in [place]."